 Robbie is a partner in the Houston, Texas office of Walker Wilcox Matousek LLP.
-His efforts for insurers, over the past 19 years, are focused on insurance coverage and defense matters.
-He also pursues large loss subrogation matters.
+His efforts for insurers, over the past 21 years, are focused on insurance coverage and defense matters of first party and third party matters.
 He is an experienced trial lawyer with a proven record at the courthouse as represented by the small sample of matters summarized below.
 Robbie is known for his creative approach to problem solving and his willingness to look at issues from different perspectives.
 He is best known for his ability to get things done.

 Robbie has also served as and directed outside insurance defense counsel on a wide variety of liability claims.
 He resolves cases within budget and below set loss reserves, to the great satisfaction of clients and their policyholders.

 Robbie routinely consults with underwriters, managing general agents and producers on insurance policy wordings and endorsements, manuscript changes and market issues.
 Robbie drafts and refines insurance policy forms, wordings and endorsements to proactively address coverage issues created by new case law precedent(s) or statutory schemes.
 He has also audited policy forms to look for potential coverage issues created by form revisions.

 - Subrogation verdict of $455,720,299.00.
 Six-week trial.
 Co-Counsel with Randy Donato.
 Largest verdict ever rendered in Cook County, Illinois.
 Second largest non-class action verdict in the State of Illinois.
 The property damage and business interruption lawsuit arose from an incident at CITGO’s refinery where an 8″ inch elbow manufactured in 1981 by B&W caused a fire.
 Citgo Petroleum and Certain Underwriters at Lloyd’s London v.
 The Babcock & Wilcox Company